AmmoniumStudios/smple/README.md

 ### CMD: Punish

+- `smple.moderation.punish.run`
+- `smple.moderation.punish.nopunish`
-- `smple.moderation.punish`
+- `smple.moderation.punish.silent`

-Allows a user to be punished for breaking a rule.
-Punishments are set in the config.
+run Allows a user to be punished for breaking a rule. nopunish allows a user to not be punished silent allows a user to be punished silently Punishments are set in the config.

 ### CMD: Punishments